-To recognise that there are rules to

-occur in the human cycle.
+To explain why there are rules about safety in different places.
+To recognise that there is advice and guidance to help people keep safe in different places and situations.
+To identify how risks can occur and identify occur in the human cycle.
 Explain why it is important to keep themselves clean during puberty.
 Explain how everyone reaches puberty at different stages and that changes in the body take place at the right time for them.